Sock Fetish

 Safety, consent & law

 Practised privately or with consenting adults, sock fetishism poses no inherent safety, consent, or legal concern.
-Buying or selling worn items is lawful in many jurisdictions but is restricted by some marketplaces on hygiene grounds, so platform rules and ordinary consent and discretion apply.
+Two ordinary caveats attach to it.
+Worn socks belong to whoever wore them, so taking or keeping a partner's or a housemate's without asking is a consent and privacy problem rather than a harmless quirk.
+And buying or selling worn items, while lawful in many jurisdictions, is restricted by some marketplaces on hygiene grounds, so platform rules and ordinary discretion apply.

 - Foot Fetish83/100Podophilia · Body Parts & PartialismA focused erotic interest in feet (their shape, soles, toes, arches, or grooming) as a primary source of attraction.
 As a form of partialism (erotic focus on a non-genital body part), it is by a wide margin the most commonly reported example.83